-The rich history and colorful traditions of the little buns are a definite bonus when Easter rolls around and I’m trying to decide what to bake for brunch.
+Their history is a definite bonus when Easter rolls around and I’m trying to decide what to bake for brunch.
 But, until recently, I had no idea that Hot Cross Buns had anything to do with me.
 After spending many years of insomnia filled nights pecking around on the computer and tracing my family roots, I have found a distant grandfather directly tied to Hot Cross Buns.
 I know!
 It’s great!
 A foodie like me with bread in my history… who would have guessed?

 Now, how’s that for a foodie family history minute?
 I’ve obviously never met Granddad (Bl.
 Thomas Welbourne) and I don’t consider myself English but… I sure do love those Hot Cross Buns.
-I’ve made loads of them the last few Easters and stuck them in the freezer for later—for anytime I need a warm, homey feeling treat.
+I’ve made loads of them the last few Easters and placed them in the freezer for later—for anytime I need a warm, home-y feeling treat.

 It’s Good Friday today.
 That means there is plenty of time to make Hot Cross Buns this weekend.
 Don’t worry, you don’t have to be Catholic (I’m not) and you don’t even have to celebrate Easter (I do) to love these little treats.